Status and phase

 About

-This is a Phase 1/2, randomized, controlled, open-label, proof-of-concept study to evaluate the safety and tolerability, local and systemic PK profiles of TNP-2092 administered IA on the basis of vancomycin IV and oral antibiotics therapy in participants with early (within 1 month of TKA) or acute hematogenous (within 3 weeks of infectious symptoms) PJI requiring or not requiring DAIR therapy after TKA.
+This is a Phase 1/2, randomized, controlled, open-label, proof-of-concept study to evaluate the safety and tolerability, local and systemic PK profiles of TNP-2092 administered via IA injection on the basis of vancomycin IV and oral antibiotics therapy in participants with early (within 1 month of TKA) or acute hematogenous (within 3 weeks of infectious symptoms) PJI requiring or not requiring DAIR therapy after TKA, or requiring long-term antibiotic suppression therapy for PJI (including PJI occurring after various joint replacements and revision surgeries).

 Full description

-The study population is participants with confirmed or suspected Gram-positive bacteria causing early (ie, within 1 month of TKA) or acute hematogenous (within 3 weeks of infection symptoms) PJI requiring or not requiring DAIR therapy following TKA.
+The study population is participants with confirmed or suspected Gram-positive bacteria causing early (ie, within 1 month of TKA) or acute hematogenous (within 3 weeks of infection symptoms) PJI requiring or not requiring DAIR therapy following TKA, or requiring long-term antibiotic suppression therapy for PJI (including PJI occurring after various joint replacement and revision surgeries).
 Participants will undergo screening assessments within 7 days prior to study start.

 Enrollment